mckennapsean/dissertation/content/07-reflect.md

-# Reflecting on the Types of Research for the Framework
+# Reflecting on the Types of Research for the Framework {#sec:reflections}

 \sm{focus on this for the implications or scoping of this work, role of projects}
 \sm{include technique work, s-corrplot and failure of applied work}